 Can you make a Child Health Promise?

-- The added bonus is that if you have a project on the site you can submit it for presentation at the Royal Society of Medicine Child Health Festival Conference on the 12th June 2018!
+- The added bonus is that if you have a project on the site you can submit it for presentation at the Royal Society of Medicine Child Health Festival Conference on 16th June 2020.
 This is a great opportunity!
-View the draft festival programme here.

-- Projects must be on the website by 14th May for consideration for the Child Health Festival.
+- Projects must be on the website by 16th May 2020 for consideration for the Child Health Festival

 You have a great idea to improve child health